jianchang512/pyvideotrans/README_en_v2.md

 15. How to switch the software interface language/Chinese or English

-If the set.ini file does not exist in the software directory, create it first, then paste the following code into it, `lang=`then fill in the language code`zh`, representing Chinese, `en`representing English, and then restart the software
+If the set.ini file does not exist in the software directory `videtrans/set.ini`,  `lang=`then fill in the language code`zh`, representing Chinese, `en`representing English, and then restart the software

 ```